 Background.
 The India Infrastructure Development Investment Program for Tourism (the Investment Program) envisages environmentally and culturally sustainable and socially inclusive tourism development in the project states of Himachal Pradesh, Punjab, Tamil Nadu and Uttarakhand, delivered through a multi-tranche financing facility (MFF) modality.
-Tranche IV includes Tamil Nadu state.
-Alangudi, with the most visited temples, is one of the proposed beneficiary tourist destination in Tamil Nadu under Tranche IV of the Subproject.
+Project 2 includes the states of Uttarakhand and Tamil Nadu.
+Ramanujar's birth place in Sriperumbudur which is under Kancheepuram district is one of the proposed beneficiary tourist destination in Tamil Nadu under tranche IV of the Sub Project.